Chrisfaherty/CI_PP2_SCC/README.md

 ### Features Left to Implement
-* A feature that I would like to implement in the future is to add a premium service where they can add more items and store all of the orders on a console page,
+* A feature that I would like to implement in the future is to add till page that could be set up when the cafe items are selected and it can calculate the cost of each order,

 ## Testing